Explore Jobs

 Requirements to Become a Forensic Psychologist

-This means that a master’s in criminal justice is a start, but a degree in psychology is also necessary.
-The American Board of Professional Psychology (ABPP) offers certification, which isn’t required but can help you get a job.
+A master’s in criminal justice is foundational, but a degree in psychology is also essential for this profession.
+Certification by the American Board of Professional Psychology can enhance job prospects.

 Find Forensic Psychologist jobs near me